HermyLin/car_protector_linebot/README.md

 ### Motivation
 * Taipei City is a place with well-developed transportation.
 In addition to the difficulty of finding parking spaces,  more importantly, the cars are easy to be stolen!!!
-* We expected to develope a LINEBOT for all-aged users, telling how safety for their desired parking place and time.
+* We expected to develop a LINEBOT for all-aged users, telling how safety for their desired parking place and time.

 ### App demo
 * Main features\